Can you spare a few minutes?

 Get professional advice

-Because of the technical nature of pensions, if you or your ex has significant pension funds, whether from a private pension scheme or through work (for example, in the NHS, police, armed services, or teaching profession), or if you are close to retirement, you should get legal advice and/or advice from an Independent Financial Advisor who has experience in dealing with the division of pensions on divorce.
-In certain cases, they may suggest you get a report from a pension actuary about your situation.
+Because of the technical nature of pensions, if you or your ex has significant pension funds, whether from a private pension scheme or through work (for example, a private occupational pension from your workplace or a public sector pension from the NHS), or if you are close to retirement, you should get legal advice and/or advice from an Independent Financial Advisor who has experience in dealing with the division of pensions on divorce.
+To find one you can look at the Resolution website and choose financial expert in the ‘service offering’ box.
+In certain cases, they may suggest you get a report from a pensions on divorce expert about your situation.
 Unless you are eligible for legal aid, this will involve some cost – but it is likely to be an investment worth making to secure your longer-term financial position.

-The pension providers dealing with your pensions are likely to charge a fee to cover the costs associated with implementing pension orders.
+The pension providers dealing with your pensions may charge a fee to cover the costs associated with implementing pension orders.
 These can vary from nothing to a few thousand pounds.
 This is something to take into account when deciding what option to go for, and your agreement (and court order) will need to deal with the question of who pays those costs.
 If you don’t agree anything, the person with the pension fund who is making the transfer bears the cost, but couples often agree to share the cost equally.
-Implementation of pension sharing can take several months.
+The implementation of a pension sharing order usually takes several months.

 Assets - everything you have other than income - things worth money, like houses and other property, furniture, cars, investments, savings, pensions, and jewellery.

-Clean break – a clean break ends your financial responsibilities for each other.
+Clean break – a clean break order ends your financial responsibilities for each other.